dmuchai/kenya-movers-ai/PLAY_STORE_LISTING.md

 - **Rollout**: 100% (full release)

 ### Release Notes
-"🎉 Welcome to MoveEasy!
+"🎉 Welcome to MoveLink!
 Kenya's new way to find trusted moving services.
 Get instant quotes, compare movers, and book your next move with confidence."

 ## 📋 Pre-Submission Checklist